 Late checkout is available upon request, upon availability by the hotel.
 At the time of check-in, or during the course of your stay, you may contact the front desk and request late checkout up to 3 p.m.

 Getting late check out to up to 3 PM is a pretty significant benefit.
-A lot of hotel programs limit you to 1 PM or or 2 PM for a late checkout and so it is nice to have the option to potentially get checkout up to 3 PM.
+A lot of hotel programs limit you to 1 PM or to 2 PM for a late checkout and so it is nice to have the option to potentially get checkout up to 3 PM.
 Of course, this is based on availability so there is a chance that you will not be able to get late checkout.

 There is also the possibility that you could request even later check out and still get that honored.
 This type of benefit usually just comes down to the properties preference for honoring these requests and what the availability is like on that given date.
 Mentioning your “VIP” status might work in your favor with this.